Akira Fitzgerald: Carolina Railhawks

 Fitzgerald joined North American Soccer League club Carolina RailHawks in July 2011.

 New York City FC and Loan to Railhawks

 After four seasons with the club, his contract ended and he was signed on a free transfer by expansion club New York City FC ahead of the 2014 season.

-However, Akira never made an appearance for NYFC, and on May 19, 2015, it was announced Fitzgerald would be re-joining the RailHawks on loan through the NASL's spring season.
+However, Akira never made an appearance for NYCFC, and on May 19, 2015, it was announced Fitzgerald would be re-joining the RailHawks on loan through the NASL's spring season.

 Second Permanent Stint with Railhawks

 Fitzgerald was waived by New York City on 24 June 2015, going on to re-sign with Carolina RailHawks on 2 July 2015.

 Tampa Bay Rowdies

 Fitzgerald joined USL side Tampa Bay Rowdies ahead of their inaugural 2017 season in the league, where he would make 13 appearances between 2017 and 2018.

 Richmond Kickers

 Fitzgerald joined the Richmond Kickers on 6 February 2019, ahead of the inaugural USL League One season.
 He has served as the club's primary goalkeeper over subsequent seasons, making 116 appearances through 2022.

 Akira received a nomination for USL League One Goalkeeper of the Year in 2019 after ranking second in the league with 9 clean sheets.

 Akira was named USL League One Goalkeeper of the Year and given All-League First Team honors in 2021, leading the league with 10 clean sheets, 89 saves and a 72.1% save percentage.
 Following the season, he re-signed for two years to remain in Richmond through 2023.

 In 2022, he led the league in saves, had six clean sheets and was nominated for USL League One Goalkeeper of the Year, and given USL League One All-League Second Team honors.